stwhitejr/van-ui/README.md

 6. You have WS2812B LEDs controllable by the PI
 7. You have a USB microphone plugged into the PI

-This UI gives us:
+This UI & App gives us:
-1. Victron smartshunt data like battery voltage, current, consumed amp hours, etc
+1. Victron smartshunt data such as battery voltage, current, consumed amp hours, etc
 2. How out of the level the vehicle currently is.
 Good for checking sleep quality.
 3. An ability to easily toggle on the inverter without manually flipping the inverter switch.
 4. Control for the LEDs including color, brightness, sleep, and some animation presets.
-5. Voice commands to toggle the inverter and change lights.
+5. Voice commands to toggle the inverter and change lights with fun audio responses to respond to wake words and confirm command recoginition.

 ## Running